miegli/yalento/README.md

  - repository.select({ where: 'age >= 18'}) automatically fetches matching contacts from remote database
  - repository.create({ name: 'Bob', age: 10}) puts new contact to remote database

+ Don't forget to unsubscribe from all observers to avoid memory leaks:

+ *Example to unsubscribe from all subscribers after leaving an angular component.*

+    ngOnDestroy(): void {
+          this.contactRepository.destroy();
+    }

 ### Paginator